germal/OpenCVB/README.md

 The main caution in using VB.Net is to treat it as a scripting language like Python.
-Most of the algorithms avoid pixel-by-pixel details – VB.Net can be detailed but it will be slower than C++.
+Most of the algorithms avoid pixel-by-pixel details – VB.Net can be detailed but it will be slower than optimized C++.
 Usually, OpenCV is doing most of the real work in optimized C++ through the OpenCVSharp interface.
 Most algorithms run reasonably fast even in Debug mode because the release version of OpenCVSharp is active even when the solution is in Debug mode.

 Critics will point out that a Windows 10 app using VB.Net is not easily portable